Authentication details can evolve as API coverage expands. Use this page as the current guide to how Watchman Tower handles authenticated API access.

 Error Responses

-Authentication errors will return standard HTTP status codes:
+Authentication errors return standard HTTP status codes:

 StatusCodeDescription